 There is no wrongful death recovery or survival action until you prove that the death was wrongful.
 To successfully handle wrongful death actions, your attorney needs to be experienced in establishing negligence in a wide variety of accident types, including medical malpractice.
 Once that’s done, the attorney needs to be intimately familiar with wrongful death and survival claims, including the complex rules on beneficiaries and allocating damages among the beneficiaries; not to mention the Maryland cap on “noneconomic” damages like pain and suffering.

-Contact Our Reputable Baltimore Wrongful Death Attorney Today
+Contact Our Baltimore Wrongful Death Attorneys Today

 Get the experienced help you need in dealing with the death of a loved one.
 Call the personal injury lawyer at the Law Offices of Randolph Rice today for compassionate and committed legal advocacy that is focused on getting results.
 There is no charge for the initial case evaluation and no fee until you recover.
 Call us at (410) 694-7291.